MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 The authentication binding policy helps determine the strength of authentication to either a single factor or multifactor.
 The default protection level for the certificates on the tenant is **single-factor authentication**.

 An Authentication Policy Administrator can change the default value from single-factor to multifactor and configure custom policy rules.
-Authentication binding rules map certificate attributes, such as Issuer, or Policy OID, or Issuer and Policy OID, to a value and select default protection level for that rule.
+Authentication binding rules map certificate attributes, such as Issuer, or Policy Object ID (OID), or Issuer and Policy OID, to a value and select default protection level for that rule.
 You can create multiple rules.

 To modify tenant default settings in the Microsoft Entra admin center, complete the following steps: